malrase/malrase.github.io/source/_posts/2014-09-07-north-korean-brandy-cocktail.markdown

   <div class="alt">The final drink</div>
 </div>

 Ta-da!
-It wasn't the best cocktail I've ever made, but I think I did a good job of mostly masking the worst flavours of the paekrosul while keeping its more distinctive flavours.
+It wasn't the best cocktail I've ever made, but I think I did a good job of mostly masking the worst flavours of the Paekrosul while keeping its more distinctive flavours.
 I'm pretty sure by next summer it will be on every speakeasy menu from Brooklyn to the Mission.

 I haven't come up with a witty name yet, so suggestions are welcome.